There are many other neat things to do with pallets

 You don't need to be an engineer, architect, or artist to be resourceful with free discarded pallets.
 There are places online where you can find some guidance.
 Many of the eHow.com tutorials give detailed instructions and there are videos on YouTube.com if you need something more visual.

 Many people use old pallets, cut small, to burn in their fireplace, wood stove, bonfire, or campfire.
 That's a great idea.
 But, remember many pallets are treated with wood preservatives or pesticides.
 Therefore, using them as firewood may not be ecologically sound, not to mention the health risk to you and your family.
-So be careful, before you decide to burn pallets.
+So be careful if you decide to burn pallets.

 Where can you get free pallets?